rootflo/flo-ai/README.md

     print(response)
 ```

-**Note:** You can make each of the above agents including the router to different models, giving flexibility to combine the power of different LLMs.
+**Note:** You can make each of the above agents including the router to use different models, giving flexibility to combine the power of different LLMs.
 To know more, check multi-model integration in detailed [documentation](https://flo-ai.rootflo.ai/advanced/model-switching)

 ### Lets Create a AI team using code